 The Zeal Wellness Formula contains 192 micrograms of Tocotrienols & Tocopherols (vitamin E).
 While that's not much (the RDA for vitamin E is about 15 milligrams per day), I'm personally ok with this as I think vitamin E is over hyped.

 Inositol is sometimes said to be one of the B vitamins but since the body can make it, it's really not a vitamin.
 Some may have heard of a similar compound called inositol hexaphosphate (also called “IP-6”) which is found in many different foods, such as nuts and citrus fruits.
-It's also astand alone supplement too.
 When we consume IP-6, it releases inositol into our bodies.

 There are many different types of inositol.
 Of those, myo-inositol is one of the main types in the body.
 While I can't know for sure, my guess is this may be the form of inositol in the Zeal Wellness Drink.

-There has been some research showing that inositol might help PCOS and there is some interest in depression and anxiety too, although I believe better studies need to be done on these issues.
+Some research shows inositol might help PCOS and there is some interest in depression and anxiety too.
 There is not much inositol in the Zeal Wellness Drink.
 Each serving only provides 3 mg.
 This is less than studies tend to use.